Farming in Protected Landscapes Programme

 You can see the boundary by visiting the MAGIC mapping website.
 Click on ‘designations', ‘land-based designations' and then 'Areas of Outstanding Natural Beauty '.

-Steve Scoffin is the Farming in Protected Landscape Programme Officer.
-Please see the documents below for further information and guidance or contact Steve with queries.
-If you would like to receive updates directly, contact steve.scoffin@lincolnshire.gov.uk
+Helen Gamble is managing the Farming in Protected Landscape Programme.
+Please see the documents below for further information and guidance or contact Helen with queries.
+If you would like to receive updates directly, contact helen.gamble@lincolnshire.gov.uk

 Your project must also help to deliver at least one of the policies of the Lincolnshire Wolds AONB Management Plan 2018-2023.
 See here for a list of Lincolnshire Wolds Priorities, with indicative projects

-Application Form Annex B: Not Registered for Value Added Tax (VAT) Form
+Application Form Annex B: not registered for Value Added Tax (VAT)

 Application Form